Fertility issues for men

 Where can I be treated?

-You can decide to have this treatment at Rotunda IVF.
+You can decide to have this treatment at SIMS IVF.
 If you decide to be treated elsewhere, it is possible for the frozen sperm to be transferred to a clinic of your choice.
 However, your clinic must agree to it beforehand and the transfer is done at your own risk.

 What happens if sperm banking isn’t possible?